zzxx3081/Survival-in-Git/README.md

 :herb: Once you visit our website, you can see `Most Popular Projects` below advertising banner.
 It shows the top three open sources with the highest number of **likes** in our platform.
 You'll be able to know that what open sources other developers prefer.
 Moreover, you are free to test them and communicate with other main tainers about their open sources.

 :herb: You'll see `Hashtags` for some open sources.
-It tells technolocal impormation used in the open source.
+It tells technolocal information used in the open source.
 Thus, you'll expect what skills included in there open source.

 :herb: `Mark of Heart` means the `number of likes` for some open source.
 All of our members can record likes if they are interested for the open source.